hiraethus/swingenere/README.md

 ![Swingenere screenshot](screenshot.png "Swingenere v0.1")

 ## Installation
-In order to install this application from source, first git clone vigenere_util and do a `mvn clean install` on it to add the jar to your local repository.
+In order to install this application from source, first `git clone https://github.com/hiraethus/vigenere_util` and do a `mvn clean install` on it to add the jar to your local repository.

-Then git clone swingenere and call the following command on it:
+Then git clone swingenere (`git clone https://github.com/hiraethus/swingenere`) and call the following command on it:

 ```
 mvn clean package assembly:single